frahsimon/dataprep/README.md

 # dataprep

-This repository consists functions and classes that are going to be summarized in a "dataprep" module.
+This repository consists of functions and classes that are going to be summarized in a "dataprep" module.

 Work in progress.